Social media and Hungarian history in English

-But every good thing is coming to an end on one day.
+But every good thing is coming to an end in one day.

-I have built an FB page (Hungaries 1632) in order to spread Hungarian history in English and I have reached almost 12,000 followers in four years.
+I have built an FB page in order to spread Hungarian history in English and I have reached almost 21,000 followers so far.
 It was done by hard work, without buying any ads from FB.
 I shared my posts in groups where people appreciated this topic because of their Hungarian roots or just for the love of history.
-In the meantime, I also launched a FB group where currently 6,211 members discuss this historical period.
+In the meantime, I also launched two FB groups where altogether about 17K members discuss this historical period.

-It has worked well until recently.
-Now, FB is limiting this kind of activity and one gets banned for sharing posts in many groups, without paying fees to the FB, of course.
-I have never paid such ads on Facebook simply because I didn’t have the money.
+It has worked well for a time.
+Now, FB is limiting this kind of activity and one gets banned for sharing posts in many groups, without paying fees to FB, of course.
+I have never paid for such ads on Facebook simply because I didn’t have the money.

 What is next, then?

-Compared to their financial resources and other possibilities, the Hungarian institutions and NGOs, regardless of their political ideology, do not seem to have done much about making this part of Hungarian history popular in the English language as far as social media is concerned.
+At large, compared to their financial resources and other possibilities, the Hungarian institutions and NGOs, regardless of their political ideology, do not seem to have done much about making this part of Hungarian history popular in the English language as far as social media is concerned.
+Prove me wrong, please.